pyroiljm/a/index.md

 ========

 Comes for toothache
 Explained to see dentist asap.
-Has own meds

-Already seen own dentist and given meds, just needs mc

 No fever
 No other issues